zmoazeni/zmoazeni.github.io/_posts/2014-12-12-a-hypothesis-about-the-number-of-assertions-per-test.md

 Bringing this back to tests, I put together two versions of a fancy complicated example service called [NumberwangService](https://github.com/zmoazeni/numberwang.rb/blob/master/numberwang_service_spec.rb).
 It's too easy to get sucked into trivial examples or overcomplicate the context for a specific example so my code uses the business rules to the gameshow [Numberwang](https://www.youtube.com/watch?v=qjOZtWZ56lc). _(To be fair, most internal business rules feels like Numberwang to outsiders)_

-My theory is that one-assertion-per-test developers tend to focus first on the **test descriptions**:
+My hypothesis is that one-assertion-per-test developers tend to focus first on the **test descriptions**:
 <img src='/uploads/single-assertion-numberwang.png' width='800'>

 and multi-assertions-per-test developers tend to focus first on the **test code**: